 Notably, all of these symptoms are also associated with long-term exposure to toxic mold.
 Such molds like Stachybotrys chartarum (black mold) are capable of causing persistent and debilitating effects that can prevent people from performing everyday tasks and enjoying life.

-Why Test Your Air?
+Why Test Your Air for Quality?

 Because your indoor air quality directly affects your health, getting an air test is a wise decision that may even improve your quality of life.